‘So much love’: Columbiana rallies behind family of Charity Snow during candlelight vigil

 COLUMBIANA – One by one, the gentle flicker of candles being lit filled the parking lot of Old Mill Square as the community gathered together in mourning, fellowship and in the remembrance of Charity Lea Snow.

-A candlelight vigil was on Wednesday, Oct.
-30 in memory of Charity and in recognition of Domestic Violence Awareness Month.
-Charity was recently killed in an alleged domestic dispute by her husband, who is the current suspect and is in jail facing a murder charge.
+A candlelight vigil was held on Wednesday, Oct.
+30 in memory of Charity, coinciding with the final two days of domestic violence month.
+Charity, a mother and popular figure in Columbiana, was recently killed in an alleged domestic dispute by her husband, who is the current suspect and is in jail facing a murder charge.

 Members of Charity’s family attended the vigil where community members expressed their sympathies and shared memories.

-“It’s one of the most tragic things that anybody could ever go through,” said Bobby Snow, Charity’s brother.
+“It’s one of the most tragic things that anybody could ever go through,” Charity’s brother Bobby Snow said.
 “You should never have to bury your daughter.
 It’s so much, but the community is overwhelming.
 They have shown so much love.”

 Bobby shared that he remembers Charity as a loving person.
 He said that Charity worked at the Exxon gas station in Columbiana and that he remembers frequently going in to visit her there.